Ten Applications of Retired Aircraft in the Low-Altitude Economy

 Release time: 2025-06-21

-Overview: With the rapid development of China’s low-altitude economy, retired aircraft are transforming from “airborne giants” into carriers for multi-sector resource recycling.
-Their application scenarios are continually expanding, making them a vital force in driving the green economy and industrial innovation.
+Overview: With the rapid development of China’s low-altitude economy, decommissioned aircraft are transforming from “aerial behemoths” into platforms for multi‑sector resource circularity, with their application scenarios continually expanding and emerging as a key driver of the green economy and industrial innovation.

-With the rapid development of China’s low-altitude economy, retired aircraft are transforming from “airborne giants” into versatile platforms for resource recycling across multiple sectors.
-Their application scenarios continue to expand, making them a vital force driving the green economy and industrial innovation.
-Drawing on years of experience in servicing retired aircraft, Changhang Technology has identified ten innovative applications of retired aircraft in the low-altitude economy:
+With the rapid development of China’s low‑altitude economy, retired aircraft are transforming from “aerial behemoths” into platforms for multi‑sector resource circularity, with their application scenarios continually expanding and emerging as a key driver of the green economy and industrial innovation.
+Drawing on years of experience in decommissioned aircraft services, Changhang Technology has identified ten innovative applications for retired aircraft within the low‑altitude economy:

-“Museums, science and technology museums, and aviation-themed parks are introducing retired aircraft and combining them with VR technology and dynamic simulations to create immersive science education experiences,” said the head of vocational education at Shiji Hangda Aviation Group.
-“Aviation science education and study tours are also emerging as important areas for the repurposing of retired aircraft.”
-Visitors can step into the aircraft cabins to experience the principles of flight or disassemble components to gain a deeper understanding of aviation technology, thereby sparking young people’s interest in aviation.
+“Museums, science centers, and aviation-themed parks are introducing decommissioned aircraft and, combined with VR technology and dynamic simulations, creating immersive science‑education experiences,” said the head of vocational education at Century Hangda Aviation Group.
+“Aviation outreach and educational travel are also among the key areas for repurposing retired aircraft today.”
+Visitors can step inside the cockpit to explore the principles of flight or disassemble components to gain insights into aerospace technology, sparking young people’s interest in aviation.

-Retired aircraft are being repurposed into unique spaces such as themed restaurants, cafes, and hotel rooms.
-For example, the passenger cabin can be transformed into a dining area, observation decks can be built above the wings, and the cockpit can become a popular打卡 spot for social media influencers.
-“This kind of renovation not only boosts commercial value but also gives aircraft a ‘second life,’” said the head of vocational education at Century Aviation Group.
+Retired aircraft are being repurposed into distinctive spaces such as themed restaurants, cafés, and hotel rooms.
+For instance, passenger cabins can be transformed into dining areas, observation decks can be built atop the wings, and the cockpit can become a popular photo‑op spot.
+“This kind of conversion not only boosts commercial value but also gives aircraft a ‘second life,’” said the head of vocational education at Century Hangda Aviation Group.

-High-value components that have been disassembled—such as engines, landing gear, and avionics equipment—are refurbished and reintroduced into the aviation parts market, helping airlines reduce their operating costs.
-Airbus’s aircraft full-lifecycle service center established in China achieves a material recovery rate of over 90%, significantly higher than the industry average.
+High-value components after disassembly—such as engines, landing gear, and avionics—are refurbished and reintroduced to the aircraft parts market, helping airlines reduce operating costs.
+Airbus’s full‑life‑cycle service center in China achieves a material recovery rate of over 90%, significantly exceeding the industry average.

-Retired helicopters and small aircraft are being used for aviation sports activities such as simulated flight experiences.
-“Currently, many aviation flight camps across China have introduced retired aircraft and complete sets of aviation simulation equipment to offer simulated flight experiences,” said the head of vocational education at Shiji Hangda Aviation Group.
+Retired helicopters and small aircraft are being used in aviation‑related activities such as simulated flight experiences.
+“At present, many aviation‑flight camps across China have introduced decommissioned aircraft along with complete sets of flight‑simulator equipment to offer simulated flight experiences,” said the head of vocational education at Century Hangda Aviation Group.

 6. Art Exhibitions and Cultural & Creative Derivatives

-Aircraft components are being transformed into artistic creations such as sculptures, furniture, and accessories.
-For example, aircraft wings can be fashioned into desks, and fuselage skins can be processed into decorative paintings—preserving the industrial aesthetic while also generating economic value.
+Aircraft components are transformed into artistic creations such as sculptures, furniture, and decorative items.
+For example, wings can be crafted into desks, while skin panels are repurposed as wall art, preserving their industrial aesthetic while generating economic value.

 7. Emergency Rescue and Drill Facilities

-Retired aircraft fuselages are used in scenarios such as fire drills and emergency evacuation training.
-“The internal structure of retired aircraft can simulate real disaster environments, enhancing the practical skills of rescue personnel while reducing training costs,” said the head of vocational education at Century Hangda Aviation Group.
+Retired aircraft fuselages are used in fire‑fighting drills, emergency evacuation training, and other scenarios.
+“The internal structure of decommissioned aircraft can replicate real‑world disaster conditions, enhancing the on‑the‑job capabilities of rescue personnel while reducing training costs,” said the head of vocational education at Century Hangda Aviation Group.

-Aircraft R&D companies are using retired aircraft to test new sensors or communication equipment.
-According to the head of vocational education at Century Aviation Group, “For example, some manufacturers and universities are making full use of retired aircraft in their research on aircraft and components to verify performance and accelerate the practical application of new technologies.”
+Aircraft manufacturers leverage decommissioned aircraft to test new sensors and communication systems.
+According to the head of vocational education at Century Hangda Aviation Group, “For instance, some manufacturers and universities make full use of retired aircraft in research on aircraft and components to validate performance and accelerate the practical application of technologies.”

 After being sorted and recycled, metal materials such as aluminum and titanium can be used to manufacture components for new-energy vehicles or building structures, thereby reducing resource waste.
-This initiative aligns with the “dual-carbon” goals and promotes a green transformation of the aviation industry.
+This approach aligns with the “dual carbon” goals and helps drive the aviation industry’s green transformation.

 10. Vocational Skills Training for Veterans

-Retired aircraft serve as training platforms for veterans, providing instruction in areas such as aviation operations and aircraft maintenance.
-In some regions across China, collaborations among government, educational institutions, and enterprises are helping veterans acquire skills related to the low-altitude economy and facilitating their career transitions.
+Retired aircraft serve as training platforms, offering veterans instruction in aviation operations, aircraft‑parts maintenance, and related fields.
+In some regions across China, public‑sector–university–enterprise collaborations help veterans acquire skills in the low‑altitude economy, facilitating their career transitions.

-The diversified applications of retired aircraft in the low-altitude economy not only extend their service life but also promote industrial integration and efficient resource utilization.
-In the future, with continued policy support and technological innovation, this sector will unlock even greater economic and social value, becoming a key growth engine for "new-quality productivity."
+The diversified applications of retired aircraft in the low‑altitude economy not only extend their service life but also foster industrial integration and efficient resource utilization.
+Looking ahead, with continued policy support and technological innovation, this sector will unlock greater economic and social value, emerging as a key growth engine for “new‑type productive forces.”

 Keywords: Ten Applications of Retired Aircraft in the Low-Altitude Economy